neuecc/UniRx/README.md

     });
 ```

-You can combine ReactiveProperties, ReactiveCollections and observables returned by UnityEvent.AsObservable.
+You can combine `ReactiveProperty`s, `ReactiveCollection`s and `IObservable`s returned by `UnityEvent.AsObservable`.
 All UI elements are observable.

-Generic ReactiveProperties are not serializable or inspecatble in the Unity editor, but UniRx provides specialized subclasses of ReactiveProperty that are.
-These include classes such as Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
+Generic `ReactiveProperty`s are not serializable or inspecatble in the Unity editor, but UniRx provides specialized subclasses of `ReactiveProperty` that are.
+These include classes such as `Int/LongReactiveProperty`, `Float/DoubleReactiveProperty`, `StringReactiveProperty`, `BoolReactiveProperty` and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
 All are fully editable in the inspector.
-For custom Enum ReactiveProperty, it's easy to write a custom inspectable ReactiveProperty[T].
+For a custom enum `ReactiveProperty`, it's easy to write a custom inspectable `ReactiveProperty<T>`.

 The provided derived InpsectableReactiveProperties are displayed in the inspector naturally and notify when their value is changed even when it is changed in the inspector.